basarevych/secure-proxy/README.md

   authenticate 'user@HQ' user with the given password.
 If successful the access will be granted and the user will be created.
-Then the group 'ou=users, ou=company, dc=hq, dc=company, dc=local' will be searched with sAMAccountName == 'user' for 'mail' attribute which will be stored as user's email.
+Then the group 'ou=users, ou=company, dc=hq, dc=company, dc=local' will be searched with samaccountname == 'user' for 'mail' attribute which will be stored as user's email.

 * **email**: